thisbenrogers/node-express-review/Section3.md

 ## Restricts Users Route

-- [ ] Checkout a new branch named `feat/auth` and push it to remote.

 Now we're going to prepare a function to check for and verify a JSON web token.

 - [ ] In the root directory, add another directory named `auth`